Why Does Alcohol Make You Bloated?

 How long alcohol bloating lasts depends on the amount of alcohol consumed and how dehydrated the person is.
 Usually, the easiest way to manage or prevent bloating caused by alcohol is to drink a glass of water between alcoholic drinks.

-However, it’s safe to say that bloating caused by drinking alcohol may last for a few days.
+However, it is safe to say that bloating caused by drinking alcohol may last for a few days.
 The less hydrated you are and the more alcohol you drink, the more severe and long-lasting these symptoms are.

 You should also keep in mind that any preexisting conditions, such as chronic gastritis or Crohn’s disease, can contribute to bloating from drinking.
 Symptoms of these conditions can last for months or years.

-If you gain weight from drinking alcohol and wish to lose it, the duration of this process depends on how much weight you’ve gained, whether you keep drinking, your diet, and how frequently you exercise or engage in physical activity.
-While some people can lose a noticeable amount of weight within a few weeks – and reduce their bloating – this isn’t the case for everyone.
+If you gain weight from drinking alcohol and wish to lose it, the duration of this process depends on how much weight you have gained, whether you keep drinking, your diet, and how frequently you exercise or engage in physical activity.
+While some people can lose a noticeable amount of weight or lose their alcohol belly altogether within a few weeks – and reduce their bloating – this is not the case for everyone.

 How to Get Rid of Alcohol Bloat

-Alcohol bloating can be treated with antibiotics by targeting the H. pylori infection, a bacteria that commonly grows in the digestive tract, stomach, or duodenum.
+Alcohol bloating can be treated with antibiotics by targeting the H. pylori infection, a bacterium that commonly grows in the digestive tract, stomach, or duodenum.
 If you’re seeking medication, you should always go to your primary physician for any medication.
+Plus, your doctor can do a breathing test to see if you have an H. pylori infection in your body.

 A doctor may also prescribe medications to protect the stomach lining and improve gut health.
 Usually, stomach acid can damage the stomach lining.
-Stomach acid often comes up as a result of alcohol-induced acid reflux and heartburn.
+Stomach acid often comes from alcohol-induced acid reflux and heartburn.

 Antacids like Alka-Seltzer, H2 blockers like Pepcid AC, and proton pump inhibitors like Protonix and Nexium can also help reduce the harm caused by the build-up of stomach acid and reduce bloating.
-Lifestyle changes may also need to be made to promote weight loss, including cutting down on alcohol consumption.
+Lifestyle changes may also need to be made to promote weight loss, including reducing your alcohol consumption or cutting it out completely.

 Help for Alcohol Abuse

 If you’ve gotten to the point where you’re unable to control your drinking, then it’s time to get help.
-Our Texas treatment center offers alcohol detox and addiction treatment to assist patients in their physical and psychological recovery from addiction.
+Our Banyan Texas rehab offers alcohol detox and addiction treatment to assist patients in their physical and psychological recovery from addiction.

-Once they’ve received medical treatment for their withdrawal symptoms, patients can then move onto our residential treatment program for one-on-one therapy options with our counselors.
-With the use of the 12 step program and other modalities, we identify the source of our patients’ conditions and teach them how to sustain their sobriety.
+Once they’ve received medical treatment for their withdrawal symptoms, patients can then move on to our residential treatment program for one-on-one therapy options with our counselors.
+With the use of 12-step programs and other modalities, our rehab in Texas can identify the source of our patient’s conditions and teach them how to sustain their sobriety.

 Whether you’re struggling with alcoholism or drug addiction, our specialists are here to help.
-Call Banyan Treatment Centers today at 888-280-4763 to learn about our drug and alcohol treatment in Texas.
+Call Banyan Treatment Centers Texas today at 888-280-4763 to learn about our drug and alcohol treatment options.

 Related Readings: